Yandex Cloud

 kubectl CLI

-1. Open Managed Service for Kubernetes in the folder where you want to change the Kubernetes cluster.
+1. Open Managed Service for Kubernetes in the folder where you want to update the Kubernetes cluster.

 4. In the top-right corner, click Create.

 5. Specify a Name for the namespace.
-It must be compliant with RFC 1123:
+It must comply with RFC 1123:

-• May contain only lowercase Latin letters, numbers, and hyphens.
+• It may contain only lowercase Latin letters, numbers, and hyphens.

 • Use a letter or number for the first and last characters.